jamessouth/polybar-time-bar/README.md

 4. Run the `getColors` program on the image to get the colors printed out in a ready-to-copy format.
 Run `getColors -h` for usage.
 The source code is in the [gradient folder](/gradient/).

 The following [ImageMagick](https://imagemagick.org/index.php) commands may be helpful:
-* `magick -size 135x1 -define gradient:angle=90 gradient:#f1bb12-#1234be image.png` will generate a two-color, 135x1 gradient image ready to provide to `getColors`.
+* `magick -size 135x1 -define gradient:angle=90 gradient:#f1bb12-#1234be image.png` will generate a two-color, 135x1 gradient image.

-* `magick image.png -resize 135x output.png` will scale an image, preserving its aspect ratio.
-I used this command on a 235px gradient I created with the above command to reduce it to my time bar size (135 characters) and it generated almost the exact result I got by using [GIMP](https://www.gimp.org/) to scale.
+* `magick image.png -resize 135x output.png` will scale an image horizontally, preserving its aspect ratio, to be 135px wide.

-* `mogrify -crop 200x20+300+748 ./image.jpg` crops an image in place.
-This example moves right 300px, down 748px from the upper left corner, then cuts a 200x20 strip and overwrites the original.
+* `mogrify -crop 200x20+300+748 ./image.jpg` will move right 300px, down 748px from the upper left corner, then crop out a 200x20 strip and overwrite the original with it.